 - A nationwide poll released June 11, 2012 confirmed that high health costs, as well as the ability to keep health insurance, are significant worries for the public.
 When asked about their level of worry on a number of health-related and other economic concerns, nearly two-thirds (64%) of the public says they are “very worried” or “somewhat worried” about having to pay more for health care and health insurance, ranking roughly as high as other top public worries such as prices rising faster than income (69%) and not having enough money for retirement (65%), and ahead of such concerns as being unable to pay the rent or mortgage (40%) and losing a job (35%).
 The results are according to recent polling by the Kaiser Family Foundation, conducted in mid-May.

 - Let's (Not) Get Physicals -For decades, scientific research has shown that annual physical exams — and many of the screening tests that routinely accompany them — are in many ways pointless or (worse) dangerous, because they can lead to unneeded procedures.
 The last few years have produced a steady stream of new evidence against the utility of popular tests.
 New York Times, June 3, 2012.

 - A Formula for Cutting Health Costs - Alaska Natives teach doctors and patients in the rest of the world.
 New York Times Editorial, July 22, 2012.

-The project had an Advisory Group comprised of Health Committee officers and other key legislators recommended by Colorado leadership to help guide the project, identify strategies of particular interest and ensure the briefing papers meet their needs.
+The project had an Advisory Group composed of Health Committee officers (2010-2012) and other key legislators recommended by Colorado leadership to help guide the project, identify strategies of particular interest and ensure the briefing papers meet their needs.

-Project Staff: are based at the NCSL Health Program, Denver, Colorado.
+Project Staff: are based at the NCSL Health Program, Denver

 NCSL appreciates the support in 2009-2011 from The Colorado Health Foundation and the Rose Community Foundation (Denver) for this project.